UX Case Study: PlantPal

 Research Phase

-To fully understand our audience and their potential plant related goals, my team and I completed a lit review, competitive analysis, and user interviews.
+To fully understand our audience and their potential plant related goals, we completed a lit review, competitive analysis, and user interviews.
 We began our lit review asking two questions:

 1. What factors drive this hobby?